VIEW BY TOPIC

 Implementing financial wellness programs for employees can be a big help to those struggling with money matters.
 It’s also a huge step towards creating a more financially resilient workforce.
 One area you can focus on is their personal debt as it can cause a lot of stress.

 First, lessons on debt management should mention what types of debts they should prioritize and discuss all the debtor’s options.
 For instance, they can reach out to their creditors to request that they freeze interest and other charges.
 They should also be made aware that not all personal loans come with sky-high fees.
 If a loan applicant had a better understanding of their options, they could avoid paying too many fees and interest while barely scratching the surface when it comes to paying back the loan.
 Interest rates are one of the reasons consumers have a hard time paying off their debt in full, which could push them further into debt.
 But by bringing in finance professionals who can give them practical advice, your employees can understand their finances much better.
 And as the person who encouraged them to take charge of their money management, this could have a positive effect on their engagement at work.
+This financial professional can also suggest filing a consumer proposal, which can be a better alternative to declaring bankruptcy, depending on your employee’s current situation.

 Provide opportunities for feedback